 Minimum flows and levels are limits established by the Southwest Florida Water Management District (District) Governing Board for surface waters and groundwater that are intended to prevent significant harm to the water resources or ecology of an area that may be caused by water withdrawals.
+The District is required by State law to establish minimum flows on rivers, streams, estuaries and springs, and minimum levels for lakes, wetlands and aquifers.
 The District is implementing a multi-year process to establish minimum flows along the upper, middle and lower sections of the Withlacoochee River.
 The river is approximately 160 miles long and originates in the Green Swamp extending northward through eight counties before eventually discharging into the Gulf of Mexico near Yankeetown, Florida.

 District staff are starting the public engagement process early with a series of three kickoff public meetings.
 The purpose of the public meetings is to gather feedback from residents and stakeholders prior to gathering the data, which will help develop the minimum flows.
 Public input will be considered in advance and throughout the entire process.